Boosting mood during postpartum (birth to 12 months)

 - You may return to running 3 months after delivery at the earliest.
 Before graded return you should not have any symptoms of pelvic floor weakness in everyday activities or running attempts.

 Physical activity and breastfeeding

 - Drink enough fluids during physical activity.

-- Moderate amount and intensity of physical activity does not affect the quantity or quality of the breast milk, the ability to breastfeed or the baby’s growth.
+- Physical activity of moderate intensity does not affect the quantity or quality of breast milk, the ability to breastfeed or the baby’s growth.